cjurban/deepirtools/README.md

 <h1 align='center'>DeepIRTools</h1>
 <h2 align='center'>Deep Learning-Based Estimation and Inference for Item Response Theory Models</h2>

-DeepIRTools is a small Python package that uses scalable deep learning methods to fit several kinds of confirmatory and exploratory latent factors models, with a particular focus on item response theory (IRT) models.
+DeepIRTools is a small Python package that uses scalable deep learning methods to fit a number of different confirmatory and exploratory latent factors models, with a particular focus on item response theory (IRT) models.
 Graphics processing unit (GPU) support is available to parallelize some computations.

 ## Description